thinkshout/salesforce/README.txt

    created, it will create a corresponding object in Salesforce.
 Alternatively, you can click the "salesforce" tab on any node which you've established a mapping for and manually create a Salesforce object for it.

+WORKING WITH WSDL FILES

+Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml).
+Alternatively, you can supply your own enterprise wsdl file by placing it in the salesforce_api/wsdl/ directory (salesforce_api/wsdl/enterprise.wsdl - no .xml at the end of the file name).

+When switching between wsdl files, keep in mind that PHP's SoapClient is caching wsdl information.
+You can turn off caching of wsdl information by adding this line to your settings.php:

+ini_set('soap.wsdl_cache_enabled',  '0');

+You can control the life time of your cache by adding this line to your settings.php:

+ini_set('soap.wsdl_cache_ttl',      '0');

+For more information on SoapClient refer to http://php.net/manual/en/book.soap.php